robgridley/pace-api/README.md

 # Pace API Client

-An unofficial PHP client library for EFI Pace's SOAP API.
-This version is still being actively developed and should not be considered stable.
+An unofficial PHP client library for EFI Pace's SOAP API, created by a Pace administator and PHP developer.
+This library makes make some assumptions about convention to make your life just a little bit easier.

-The library makes some assumptions about convention in order to make your life easier.
+This version is still being actively developed, and thus should not be considered stable, although the author is using it for several production projects.

 ## Installation